 Nursing home understaffing can occur for a number of reasons.
 For example, the cost of labor for nursing homes is high compared to other fields.
 Also, because many nursing homes are run purely on government funds, they may lack the resources to take on more employees.
 Due to understaffing, nursing home employees may need to work overtime.
 The lack of new employees coupled with the overwork of existing employees often creates a greater likelihood of neglect.

 Neglect can occur when a nursing home resident fails to receive the care necessary to ensure a healthy quality of life.
 Some of the most prevalent cases of abuse and neglect include isolation, improper medication maintenance, malnutrition, and a general lack of proper care.
-Common signs of these types of abuse or neglect include bruising, weight loss, unclean environment, and illness.
-Often times, residents are moved into nursing homes with preexisting medical conditions, which unfortunately become life threatening due to neglect or abuse.
+Common signs of these types of abuse or neglect include bruising, weight loss, an unclean environment, and illness.
+Oftentimes, residents are moved into nursing homes with preexisting medical conditions, which unfortunately become life-threatening due to neglect or abuse.

 The sad truth is that many nursing homes are understaffed.
 This leads to cases of abuse and neglect.
 If you suspect that a loved one is being abused or neglected at a nursing home, the first step is to remove them immediately and then seek legal advice.
 The nursing home negligence attorneys at Nahon, Saharovich & Trotz specialize in the complex litigation required to compensate your loved one for nursing home abuse or neglect.